kpullagu/aws-coveo-workshop-stackset/mkdocs-workshop/docs/lab2/index.md

 ```

 !!! info "Bedrock Agent is not yet enabled with memory"
     In this Lab you will learn how to ground your Bedrock Model reponse with Passages retrieved from Coveo Index using it as a tool.
 Further we dont pass any session id from the UI so it is intentionally designed to be single-turn conversation.
-You will enable Memory as part of this lab and will test that feature in Lab 4.
+You will enable Memory as part of this lab and will test that feature in Lab 4 as part of multi turn conversations in a chatbot.

 ## 📋 Lab Exercises